BeniamG/METRICS-Lab/content/tour/index.md

           position: center
           color: '#555'
       - title: What are we working on?
-        content: Our main project uses computaional and human reading of annual addresses made by presidents of six social science associations to analzye the evolution of social science concepts since 1900.
+        content: Our main project uses computational and human reading of annual addresses made by presidents of six social science associations to analzye the evolution of social science concepts since 1900.
         align: right
         background:
           image: